denglinsui/denglinsui.github.io/_posts/read_statistics model/2020-08-08-StatisticsModel-01-Generalized-Linear-Model.md

 # Generalized Linear Model

-Since there are some problems about mathjax, I also upload the pdf version <a href="https://denglinsui.github.io/pdf/StatisticsModel/01.pdf" target="_blank">Statistics Model」1 Generalized Linear Model</a>.
+> Since there are some problems about mathjax, I also upload the pdf version <a href="https://denglinsui.github.io/pdf/StatisticsModel/01.pdf" target="_blank">「Statistics Model」1 Generalized Linear Model</a>.
+>

 ## Why do we need GLM?